keagenb/Legend-of-the-Crimson-King/README.md

 # The Legend of The Crimson King

-This game was created by a team of three for an advanced data stuctures course at Washington State University.
+This game was created by a team of three for an advanced data structures course at Washington State University.

 You play as a young fantasy hero from the Crimson Kingdom on a quest to defeat the evil Husky King.